Guiding Principles for Assigning Classroom Space

 - Priority use of the PGF classrooms (103, 104, 132, 136, 140A, 140B and 172) will be given to the College of Food, Agricultural, and Natural Resource Sciences and the College of Biological Sciences.

 - Classroom assignments will be prioritized based on course needs including proximity to plant materials in the greenhouse; specialized equipment located in specific classrooms such as microscopes, laminar flow hoods; and class size.

-- Efforts will be made to maximize utilization of the space for greenhouse and plant based laboratory sections.
+- Efforts will be made to maximize the utilization of the space for greenhouse and plant-based laboratory sections.
 Priority will be given to laboratory sections over lectures.
-Scheduling of courses should allow for sufficient time for set up and take down of laboratories on a daily basis to facilitate better use of the PGF teaching classrooms.
-Laboratories need to be cleaned up each day with no more than three hours allowed for set up and take down.
+Scheduling of courses should allow for sufficient time for setup and take down of laboratories on a daily basis to facilitate better use of the PGF teaching classrooms.
+Laboratories need to be cleaned up each day with no more than three hours allowed for setup and take down.

 - No department has exclusive use of classrooms in the PGF.
 However, priority scheduling of classrooms will be based on equipment and other special educational needs associated with specific rooms in the PGF.

 - The facilities are managed by MAES employees who will work with the appropriate Departmental personnel to schedule courses in the PGF on a semester basis.